x017/kickstart.nvim/README.md

 # kickstart.nvim

-starter configuration for me to write human readable code with support for essential tools
+starter configuration for me enough to write human readable code with support for essential tools like lsp's and other plugins